Caroline Meaden is our LGI Artist-in-Residence at WXYZ Studios from 5 November until 23 November.

 LGI Residencies offer artists the freedom to explore new ideas, develop new works and cultivate their choreographic practice.
 Studio space and administrative support are offered by LGI, as well as the opportunity to share outcomes of the residency in a way that best supports the artist in residence.

-For more information on LGI’s residency program and the other 2018 Artists-in-Residence, please visit our Residency page.
+For more information on LGI’s residency program and the other 2018 Artists-in-Residence, please visit the Residencies section of our Programs page.